-- User activity reports: An individual user activity report shows applications used, URL categories visited, web sites visited, and a detailed report of all URLs visited over a specified period of time.
+- User activity reports: An individual user activity report shows applications used, URL categories visited, websites visited, and a detailed report of all URLs visited over a specified period.

-- URL activity reportss: A variety of top 50 reports that display URL categories visited, URL users, web sites visited, blocked categories, blocked users, blocked sites and more.
+- URL activity reports: A variety of top 50 reports display URL categories visited, URL users, websites visited, blocked categories, blocked users, blocked sites, and more.

 Download the Palo Alto Networks URL Filtering Datasheet (PDF).